Hongshulin station: Station overview

 The at-grade, station structure with two side platforms and two exits.
 The washrooms are inside the entrance area.

 The station is situated on the east of Zhongzheng West Road, around Bashe Road entrance.
-The name of the station derives from the protected habitat "Hongshulin" (literally "red forest", means Mangrove), the Hongshulin environmental protection zone is located west of the station.
+The name of the station derives from the protected habitat "Hongshulin" (literally "red forest", meaning mangrove), the Hongshulin environmental protection zone located west of the station.